 Beginners shouldn’t worry about specialized mountain bike shoes.
 You probably spent a lot of money on your new bike and if money is tight, save up for some decent shoes in the meantime.
 Using normal shoes (like running trail shoes, or Vans skate shoes) are fine when you’re just starting out.

 The most important thing is that you get used to your mountain bike and get familiar with beginner trails.

 I often ride my use my New Balance trail shoes when I go for a ride and a short run.
 The soles are grippy and I don’t have to change shoes when I continue on foot.

 Once you feel like you can move on, try to look for some mountain bike specific shoes suitable for flat pedals or clipless, the choice between these two triggers a completely different debate.
 I recently wrote a guide about clipless VS flat pedals and discovered a lot of interesting facts, myths, and half-truths.

 Anyway, back to flat shoes.
 These shoes have a good grip and will prevent your shoes from slipping.
 This isn’t really an issue when it’s dry but as soon as you’re riding during the rain or wet conditions, you might slip off your pedals.

 If you ride trails, make sure to get lugged outsoles, they help you not to slip on rocks or anything slippery.
 Road shoes tend to have more slick outsoles but still provide a bit of traction.
-One other advantage is that flat pedal shoes have less venting keeping your feet warmer.
+One other advantage is that flat pedal shoes have less venting keeping your feet warmer when mountain biking.